kriskowal/gtor/README.md

 A signal represents a value that changes over time.
 The signal is asynchronous and plural, like a stream.
-Unlike a stream, a signal can have plural producers and consumers.
+Unlike a stream, a signal can have multiple producers and consumers.

 A signal has a getter side and a setter side.
 The asynchronous getter for a signal is an observable instead of a reader.